gabrielegrillo/KozaJudge/README.md

 <!--- ![Logo](/multimedia/LOGO.png) --->
 <img src="multimedia/LOGO.png" width=60% >

 Wait... what is a Koza?
-It is a sheep in Polish.
+It is a sheep in [Polish](https://en.wiktionary.org/wiki/koza#Polish).

 KozaJudge is a basic (also probably stupid) solutions checker for Python excerises.
 Made by :heart: for [Unical](https://www.unical.it) first year [Computer Science](https://informatica.unical.it/) students.

 If you would like to contribute to this project, here there is a list of things to do.

-TODO LIST:
+## TODO LIST:

+- Deploy it as a Python Package or make it able to install it on local machine (or maybe make a GUI).

-- Insert a sort of guide before entering the paths
+- Insert a sort of guide before entering the paths in the setup.

-- Read from domjudge-problem.ini and display and/or use the following data: Timelimit, nameproblem

 - Create a sort of debug mode for us

-- Handle the exception like folder not found or file not found etc..

 - Test it on windows.
 (I'm worried about the paths...)